Loans for Parents

 Direct PLUS Loans are unsubsidized loans for the parents of dependent students.
 PLUS loans help pay for education expenses up to the cost of attendance minus all other financial assistance.
 Interest is charged during all periods.

-This loan is available to creditworthy parents and stepparents of dependent undergraduate students who are enrolled in an institution of higher education on at least a half-time basis.
+This loan is available to creditworthy parents and stepparents of dependent undergraduate students who are enrolled in an institution of higher education in at least 6 units (half time status).

 Applicants must be U. S. citizens or permanent residents.

-Parent PLUS loan borrowers cannot have an adverse credit history (a credit check will be done).
-In addition, parents and their dependent child must be U.S. citizens or eligible noncitizens, must not be in default on any federal education loans or owe an overpayment on a federal education grant, and must meet other general eligibility requirements for the Federal Student Aid programs.
-You can find more information about these requirements in Funding Education Beyond High School: The Guide to Federal Student Aid available at: www.studentaid.ed.gov.
+Parent PLUS loan borrowers cannot have an adverse credit history (a credit check will be done by the Department of Education).
+In addition, parents and their dependent child must be U.S. citizens or eligible noncitizens, must not be in default on any federal education loans or owe an overpayment on a federal education grant, and must meet other general eligibility requirements for Federal Student Aid programs.
+You can find more information about these requirements in Funding Education Beyond High School: The Guide to Federal Student Aid available at: studentaid.gov.

 The amount borrowed cannot exceed the student’s budget or cost of attendance as determined by the school.
 The total maximum annual loan limit equals the student’s total cost of education minus any other aid received, including student loans.

-At end of PLUS application, click on hyperlink with student’s name to complete PLUS Master Promissory Note (MPN).
+#6) At the end of the Direct PLUS application, click on the hyperlink with student’s name to complete the PLUS Master Promissory Note (MPN).

-Within 24 hours of completing your online PLUS application, the PLUS application will be electronically submitted to Santa Barbara City College by the Department of Education.
-The PLUS application will then be processed by the Financial Aid Office within 48 hours.
+- Within 24 hours of completing your online PLUS application, the PLUS application will be electronically submitted to Santa Barbara City College by the Department of Education.
+The PLUS application will then be processed by the Financial Aid Office.
 The PLUS loan can then be viewed as an award on the student’s Pipeline account.

 Your loan will be processed as an academic year loan disbursed in two equal checks.
 In accordance with federal regulations, no loan money may be released sooner than ten days prior to the beginning of the semester.

-For PLUS loans made to parents that are first disbursed on or after July 1, 2008, the borrower has the option of beginning repayment on the PLUS loan either 60 days after the loan is fully disbursed or to wait until six months after the dependent student on whose behalf the parent borrowed ceases to be enrolled on at least a half-time basis.
+For PLUS loans made to parents that are first disbursed on or after July 1, 2008, the borrower has the option of beginning repayment on the PLUS loan either 60 days after the loan is fully disbursed or to wait until six months after the dependent student on whose behalf the parent borrowed ceases to be enrolled in at least 6 units in a semester (half-time basis).

 Yes, under certain circumstances, parents can receive a deferment on their loan.
 If a parent temporarily can’t meet the repayment schedule, the parent can also receive forbearance on their loan, as long as it isn't in default.
 During forbearance, payments are postponed or reduced.